MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-quantinuum-portal.md

 ## Run on the API validator

-To run your circuit on the API validator, add the following code which uses the `run` method of the target to submit your job, and then monitors the job status.
+To run your circuit on the API validator, add the following code, which uses the `run` method of the target to submit your job, and then monitors the job status.

 ```python
 # Submit the circuit to run on Azure Quantum